zulip/zulip/README.md

 # Zulip overview

+[Zulip](https://zulip.com) is an open-source team collaboration tool with unique [topic-based threading][why-zulip] that combines the best of email and chat to make remote work productive and delightful.
+Fortune 500 companies, [leading open source projects][rust-case-study], and thousands of other organizations use Zulip every day.
+Zulip is the only [modern team chat app][features] that is designed for both live and asynchronous conversations.

-Zulip is a powerful, open source group chat application that combines the immediacy of real-time chat with the productivity benefits of threaded conversations.
-Zulip is used by open source projects, Fortune 500 companies, large standards bodies, and others who need a real-time chat system that allows users to easily process hundreds or thousands of messages a day.
-With over 700 contributors merging over 500 commits a month, Zulip is also the largest and fastest growing open source group chat project.
+Zulip is built by a distributed community of developers from all around the world, with 74+ people who have each contributed 100+ commits.
+With over 700 contributors merging over 500 commits a month, Zulip is the largest and fastest growing open source team chat project.

 [![GitHub Actions build status](https://github.com/zulip/zulip/actions/workflows/zulip-ci.yml/badge.svg)](https://github.com/zulip/zulip/actions/workflows/zulip-ci.yml?query=branch%3Amain)
 [![coverage status](https://img.shields.io/codecov/c/github/zulip/zulip/main.svg)](https://codecov.io/gh/zulip/zulip)